Paper Machine Operations Course

 Kevin Kroon

-Kevin Kroon has a B.S. in Chemical Engineering from Michigan Technological University in 1997.
+Kevin Kroon has a B.S. in Chemical Engineering from Michigan Technological University.
 During his first 11 years in the paper industry, he held various positions at the Kimberly Mill in Kimberly, WI from Process Engineer, Shift Supervision, Coating/Calender Superintendent, and Paper Machine Superintendent.
 He has experience with commissioning of a multi-million dollar rebuild with a dilution headbox, shoe press, and pre-coating.

-Most recently, he has been with Albany International for the past 4.5 years in Applications covering all product grades primarily in Publication grades.
-His current position is Product Manager in Fine Paper Publication Grades.
+Most recently, he has been with Albany International for the past 16 years in Forming Applications covering all product grades and Fiber Preparation.
+His current position is Director of Forming Applications for the North and South America.

 John Lucius